viamrobotics/docs/docs/get-started/installation/prepare/jetson-nano-setup.md

 {{% alert title="Important" color="note" %}}

 This guide assumes that you have a Jetson Nano Developer Kit or a Jetson Orin Nano Developer Kit with a Jetson module and reference carrier board.
-If you want to use a different carrier board to incorporate your Nano into your robot, the type of carrier board you use will affect your hardware requirements.
+If you want to use a different carrier board to incorporate your Nano into your machine, the type of carrier board you use will affect your hardware requirements.

 {{% /alert %}}